TOU Schedule API — Read, Write, Verify & Error Handling¶

 [!CAUTION] Use at your own risk — test extensively before relying on this in production.

-Known limitations: - maxChargeSoc — accepted by the API but not verified in all firmware versions - minDischargeSocdoes not work in recent testing (aGate ignores this field) - Not all advanced TOU fields (gridChargeMax, dischargePower, rampTime, etc.) are fully supported or implemented by the aGate firmware - For compatibility with the official FranklinWH mobile app, keep time periods in 30-minute boundaries (e.g. 11:30, 12:00, 14:30).
-Arbitrary times like 11:49 work via the API but may display incorrectly or be overwritten in the app - set_tou_schedule applies a single schedule to all 12 months.
-For complex multi-season or weekday/weekend schedules, use set_tou_schedule_multi(strategy_list).
+maxChargeSoc— accepted by the API but not verified in all firmware versions -minDischargeSoc— does not work in recent testing (aGate ignores this field) - Not all advanced TOU fields (gridChargeMax,dischargePower,rampTime, etc.) are fully supported or implemented by the aGate firmware - For compatibility with the official FranklinWH mobile app, keep time periods in 30-minute boundaries (e.g. 11:30, 12:00, 14:30).
+Arbitrary times like 11:49 work via the API but may display incorrectly or be overwritten in the app -set_tou_scheduletargets the season that owns today's date (or a specificmonth=you provide).
+For explicit multi-season creation or full schedule restore, useset_tou_schedule_multi(strategy_list).

 info = await client.get_entrance_info()